cloudflare/cloudflare-docs/content/pages/platform/build-configuration.md

 If you need to use a specific version of a language, (for example, Node.js or Ruby) you can specify it by providing an associated environment variable in your build configuration, or setting the relevant file in your source code.

-Here are the pinned versions for tools included in the Cloudflare Workers build environment, and how to override them as relevant:
+Here are the pinned versions for tools included in the Cloudflare Pages build environment, and how to override them as relevant:

 {{<table-wrap>}}